 With regard to this temporary rulemaking, DEQ has only suggested, without any supporting documentation, that POTB’s business and financial interests could potentially be affected in the absence of this temporary rule.
 By contrast, the rule itself would have considerable financial and environmental impacts the digester industry, as well as the farming community and residents of Tillamook County.
 In short, temporary rulemaking is not the appropriate mechanism by which to address the deficiencies associated with the POTB modified permit.”

 DEQ response: DEQ agrees that the temporary rules will allow the Port of Tillamook Bay anaerobic digester to operate as intended under DEQ rules.
-DEQ did not intend to treat liquid digestate from off farm digesters differently than on farm digesters.
+DEQ did not intend to treat liquid digestate applied to soil at agronomic application rates from off-farm digesters differently than on-farm digesters.
 DEQ believes a temporary rule is an appropriate response to this unintended consequence of its rules, as explained in the staff report.
 DEQ has identified that financial implications from the unintended consequences of a rule are avoided through adoption of the temporary rule.
 As further explained in the staff report, other reasons supporting the need for the temporary rule include environmental benefits and public benefits resulting from the operation of the POTB digester.
+The justification for the temporary rule change is prejudice to the affected parties and the public.
+DEQ’s response should restate the urgency relating to the POTB’s contractual obligations.
+Delayed operations put operations, feedstock, and power purchase agreements at risk.

 Comment 13